Ben's Toolbox for Logic Pro

 Ben's Toolbox is a macOS app that automates recurring Logic Pro work and makes it accessible via macOS, Stream Deck, iPad Remote and iPhone Motion.
+This now also includes the UAD mixer in the iPad Remote.
 This documentation not only describes how to get started, but also all important tools, options and typical workflows.

 The Mac app is always the central authority.
 Stream Deck, iPad and iPhone send commands or control data to the Mac app.
-The Mac app checks license, status, presets, logic windows, scanned data and performs the actual action in Logic Pro.
+The Mac app checks license, status, presets, logic windows, UAD console data, scanned data and performs the actual action in Logic Pro or UAD Console.

 Why Ben's Toolbox is different

-Ben's Toolbox is not a single shortcut package, but a coherent Logic Pro system: Mac app, own MIDI device, Stream Deck plugin, iPad Remote and iPhone Motion access the same database.
-This allows complex studio workflows to be triggered via buttons, gestures or prepared presets without having to navigate through Logic menus each time.
+Ben's Toolbox is not a single shortcut package, but a coherent Logic Pro system: Mac app, own MIDI device, Stream Deck plugin, iPad Remote, UAD Mixer Remote and iPhone Motion access the same database.
+This allows complex studio workflows to be triggered via buttons, gestures or prepared presets without having to navigate through Logic or UAD console menus each time.

 How to start